pawcijo/PiGarden/README.md

 #  Components
 - Raspberry Pi: The main platform that reads sensor data via I2C.
 - SHT31-D Sensor: Measures temperature and humidity.
-- Soil Moisture Sensor: Measures the moisture level of the soil (connected via I2C address 0x48).
+- SEN0193 Soil Moisture Sensor: An analog sensor that measures the moisture level of the soil.
+- ADS7830 ADC Converter: Converts the analog signal from the SEN0193 sensor into a digital value readable via I2C (address 0x48).
 - Flask: A lightweight Python web framework used to display the data in a web browser.
 - Chart.js: A JavaScript library used to create interactive line charts for visualizing the data.